fusion-energy/paramak/README.md

 task 12 of the UKAEA openmc workshop which can be used in conjunction with the neutronics description json file to automatically create a DAGMC geometry.
 Download [this script](https://github.com/ukaea/openmc_workshop/blob/master/tasks/task_12/make_faceteted_neutronics_model.py)
-and place it in the same directory as the manifest.json and step files.
+and place it in the same directory as the manifest.json and STP files.
 Then run the following command from the terminal.
 You will need to have previously installed the
 [DAGMC plugin](https://github.com/svalinn/Trelis-plugin) for Trelis.